OBD-II PIDs: Non-standard PIDs

 The majority of all OBD-II PIDs in use are non-standard.
 For most modern vehicles, there are many more functions supported on the OBD-II interface than are covered by the standard PIDs, and there is relatively minor overlap between vehicle manufacturers for these non-standard PIDs.

 There is very limited information available in the public domain for non-standard PIDs.
 The primary source of information on non-standard PIDs across different manufacturers is maintained by the US-based Equipment and Tool Institute and only available to members.
 The price of ETI membership for access to scan codes varies based on company size defined by annual sales of automotive tools and equipment in North America:

 However, even ETI membership will not provide full documentation for non-standard PIDs.
-ETI state:
+ETI states:

 Some OEMs refuse to use ETI as a one-stop source of scan tool information.
 They prefer to do business with each tool company separately.
 These companies also require that you enter into a contract with them.
 The charges vary but here is a snapshot as of April 13th, 2015 of the per year charges:

 CAN (11-bit) bus format

+As defined in ISO 15765-4, emissions protocols (including OBD-II, EOBD, UDS, etc.) use the ISO-TP transport layer (ISO 15765-2).
+All CAN frames sent using ISO-TP use a data length of 8 bytes (and DLC of 8).
+It is recommended to pad the unused data bytes with 0xCC.

 The PID query and response occurs on the vehicle's CAN bus.
 Standard OBD requests and responses use functional addresses.
 The diagnostic reader initiates a query using CAN ID 7DFh, which acts as a broadcast address, and accepts responses from any ID in the range 7E8h to 7EFh.
 ECUs that can respond to OBD queries listen both to the functional broadcast ID of 7DFh and one assigned ID in the range 7E0h to 7E7h.
 Their response has an ID of their assigned ID plus 8 e.g. 7E8h through 7EFh.

 This approach allows up to eight ECUs, each independently responding to OBD queries.
 The diagnostic reader can use the ID in the ECU response frame to continue communication with a specific ECU.
 In particular, multi-frame communication requires a response to the specific ECU ID rather than to ID 7DFh.

 CAN bus may also be used for communication beyond the standard OBD messages.
 Physical addressing uses particular CAN IDs for specific modules (e.g., 720h for the instrument cluster in Fords) with proprietary frame payloads.